I Hate Myself: How Do I Feel Better?

 Effectiveness of online therapy

 Online therapy generally has a track record of success in treating mental illnesses like depression, which can be a common contributor to feelings of self-hatred.
-A 2019 study found that online therapy was generally an effective treatment for depression and that participants usually experienced a significant reduction in depression symptoms.
+For example, findings from a 2019 study suggest that online therapy was generally an effective treatment for depression and that participants usually experienced a significant reduction in depression symptoms.

 Takeaway